SriKrishna134/SriKrishna134/README.md

 <h1 align="center">Hi 👋 I'm Srikrishna Hireholi</h1>

 # 💫 About Me:
-I am a second-year Computer Engineering student at Visvesvaraya University, with a strong passion for coding, machine learning, and developing scalable, robust applications.
+I am a second-year Computer Science Engineering student at Visvesvaraya University, with a strong passion for coding, machine learning, and developing scalable, robust applications.
 I am committed to enhancing my technical expertise and contributing to innovative solutions in the field of technology.

 ## ⚡ What I'm Up To